 To give you an idea of just how vast this excavation is, check out the center of the photo.
 See those orange structures?
 Those are large buildings and gigantic dump trucks.

 We took a closer look of the area via Google Earth.
 That bald mountain forms that small peninsula at the center right of the photo below.
 Also, at this vantage point, you can actually see how much environmental damage this open-pit mining has caused.

-The excavation, mining, and quarrying of materials extends to the coast.
+The excavation, mining, and quarrying of materials extend to the coast.
 Aside from the serious environmental damage that thick siltation has caused to the marine ecology below the Kinalablaban Bay, the massive excavations can weaken the rock face.
 And when that rock face gives way, it can displace a huge amount of water, creating a landslide-generated tsunami that could threaten nearby coastal settlements.

 Check out the heavily silted water.
 Huge cargo ships are anchored near the shore, waiting for their turn to be loaded raw iron-rich soil for processing and refining.